-Not so long ago, the digital kids of today went a bit bananas in a desperate bid to recreate their very own Kylie Jenner lips.
+Not so long ago, digital kids went a bit bananas in a desperate bid to recreate their very own Kylie Jenner lips.
 While sucking your lips through a glass bottle and incurring painful bruising is a pretty dumb thing to do, why is it (besides the obvious Kardashian/Jenner obsession) that we yearn for a fuller pout?
-Apart from the fact that we associate thinner lips with aging, is there a reason we fork out for lip-plumping treatments and Angelina Jolie-like fillers?
+Apart from the fact that we associate thinner lips with ageing, is there a reason we fork out for lip-plumping treatments and Angelina Jolie-like fillers?

 According to Dr Marisa Coen in her essay for The Science of Relationships, fuller lips have long been desired by women because, as evolutionary psychology suggests, they signify strong mating potential.

 "Facial features serve as a cue of attractiveness," explains Coen.
 "A great deal of research on facial attractiveness tends to focus on symmetry, in which both sides of the face are proportional and perfectly mirror one another.
 Based on principles of evolutionary psychology, there are three major cues that underpin our biologically significant assessments of mate value: symmetry, averageness, and non-average sexually dimorphic features.
 The latter are physical traits which differ between the sexes (such as reproductive organs).
 With regard to these features, men tend to prefer women with large eyes, small noses, small chins, narrow cheeks, high eyebrows, and large, full-lipped smiles."